Updated - 03/01/2017 Originally Posted - 07/29/2014

 Google is continually updating all aspects of their products and services.
 The process to create a universal link to the Google My Business review box has change multiple times over the past year – and the actual name of the service has change many times as well (Google Places, Google+, now Google My Business)

-Creating a universal direct link to the Google My Business review box is a little bit of a process, but it is well worth the work.
+Creating a universal direct link to the Google My Business review box pre-filled with 5 stars is a little bit of a process, but it is well worth the work.

 In the screenshots below, I am using the Google Chrome browser on an Android phone, but the process is the same on iPhone using Safari.

-Scroll down a bit, find the “Review and Rate” section.
+- Scroll down a bit, find the “Review and Rate” section.
 Tap that 5th star at the far right.
 Make sure you hit that 5th star, this will be the default rating that will be copied over in the URL you share with your clients and customers.
-Personally, I don’t agree with pre-populating a star rating, however, you must select one… Would you rather pre-fill a 2-star rating?
-I didn’t think so.

 NOTE – Google has changed the way their local business listings function – and the name of the service – many times over the years.
 Depending on where in the world your business is located, when you created your Google My Business listing, or even when you’re reading this article – this process may not work for your Google My Business listing.
-If you cannot get a single link to work for your Google My Business listing, my recommendation is to create a link on desktop and another on mobile and send both links to your customer.
-If you would like me to create you link for you, I am happy to do so – fill out this form to get started.
+If you cannot get this method to work for your Google My Business listing, I am happy to do it for you – fill out this form to get started.
 I’m always testing to improve this method – sign up for our Newsletter to be notified of any updates.

 Ugh… lee!
 A better option: take that big ugly long link over to goo.gl and shorten that long URL into something much more manageable, like this – https://goo.gl/s84R36 – The biggest benefit of using goo.gl over other link shorteners is the name recognition of Google.
 You’re sending the client to Google to leave a review, so using goo.gl to shorten the link makes sense.